 Otago’s rare wildlife of seabirds and marine mammals ensures it is known as New Zealand’s ‘wildlife capital’.
-This flexible workshop in spring makes the most of the area’s spectacular coastal scenery and wildlife hotspots, just as the birds begin to nest.
+This flexible workshop in spring makes the most of the area’s spectacular coastal scenery and wildlife hotspots.

 Maximum group size of 8.
 Groups of 3-4 will be led by only one tutor and groups of 5-8 will be led by two tutors.
 Limiting class sizes ensures we provide you with the best learning environment possible, including expert guidance, instruction and personal attention, according to your learning style.